-The full outcome of this hearing will be published on the misconduct hearing section of our website when it is available.
+The full outcome will be available on the misconduct section of our website when available.